bit-ml/bit-ml/content/collections/courses/courses.md

         upcoming</h4>
         <small> February  - April </small>
     </header>
     <p class="mo__body"> The course is about basic Deep Learning methods, current models and capabilities.
-It covers basic theoretical concepts about training neural networks, followed by applications in computer vision and natural language understanding, with an accent on the applied part, through labs, assignments and the final project. <b>Enrolments are open!</b>
+It covers basic theoretical concepts about training neural networks, followed by applications in computer vision and natural language understanding, with an accent on the applied part, through labs, assignments and the final project. <b>Enrollments are open!</b>
     </p>
   </a>
 </div>